Irozaih/trillo/README.md

 Also, one neat trick when using SVG icons in navigation links is that we can set their `fill` property to `currentColor`, which means that they inherit the color of the parent element.
 When parent color changes, SVG color changes as well:

-![Current Color: Hover example](img/readme/current-color.gif "Current Color: Hover example")
+![Current Color: Hover example](img/readme/current-color.gif "Current Color: Hover example") *Notice: Original code changed for the sake of the example*

 SVG is supported in all major browsers and IE9+ (with a couple of known issues). *[See browser support on caniuse.com website.](https://caniuse.com/?search=svg)*